Music of the Back to the Future franchise: Back to the Future: The Musical (2020)

-Back to the Future: The Musical (Original Cast Recording) is the cast recording of the musical of the same name, with music and lyrics by Alan Silvestri and Glen Ballard, and a book by Bob Gale.
+Back to the Future: The Musical (Original Cast Recording) is the cast recording of the musical of the same name, which features music and lyrics by Alan Silvestri and Glen Ballard and a book by Bob Gale.
 Recorded by the musical's original West End cast, it was released by Sony Music's Masterworks Broadway imprint on March 11, 2022.
 The musical's score was nominated for the Laurence Olivier Award for Best Original Score or New Orchestrations in 2022.

 Background

-The Back to the Future website originally announced on October 21, 2020 ("Back to the Future Day") that a cast recording of the West End production will be released in summer 2021.
-The announcement was accompanied by the release of Dobson's rendition of "Back in Time", which was originally written for and featured in the first film, in addition to the original track "Put Your Mind to It".
-The cast recording was originally set to be released on November 26, 2021, but was delayed several times, eventually releasing on March 11, 2022.
+The Back to the Future website originally announced on October 21, 2020 ("Back to the Future Day") that a cast recording of the West End production would be released in summer 2021.
+The announcement coincided with the release of Dobson's rendition of "Back in Time", originally written for and featured in the first film, and the original track "Put Your Mind to It".
+The cast recording was initially scheduled for release on November 26, 2021, but was delayed several times before its release on March 11, 2022.

+Commercial performance

+On the Official Charts Company rankings in the United Kingdom, the cast recording peaked at number 5 on the Official Compilations Chart, number 8 on the Official Album Downloads Chart and number 2 on the Official Soundtrack Albums Chart.